DIY Hair: How to Install Tape-In Hair Extensions

 Use a friend.
-Not mandatory, but it will definitely be quicker and easier if you have another set of eyes and hands.
-If you don't have any friends (sadface) you can use two mirrors to see the back of your head and do it yourself.
+This is not mandatory, but it will definitely be quicker and easier if you have another set of eyes and hands.
+If you don't have any friends (sad face) you can use two mirrors to see the back of your head and do it yourself.

 Sticky to sticky.
 You're going to be sandwiching a layer of your hair between two extensions.
 Make sure the sticky bits from the top and bottom extension are touching each other, for maximum adherence.

 Make sure your mop is clean before you try to stick stuff to it.
 Wash and dry your hair completely before starting.
 That way, your extensions will last longer!
 If you have dirty hair when you're trying to adhere the wefts, they'll come out quicker, usually at the worst time possible.
 Like when you're standing with your friends and running your fingers through your hair, and suddenly a giant patch comes out in your hand.

 It's easiest to start from the bottom of your scalp and work your way up.
 Start your first row an inch or two up from the bottom of your scalp.
 Using a comb, part your hair evenly.
 Pull the top half up and secure it, leaving the bottom half hanging down.